enmanuelduran/enmascript/content/articles/2019-02-27-higher-order-functions-and-some-great-applications-in-javascript.md

 Excellent we got it... right? let's see our checklist:

 1.  [x] Receives a starting point
-2.  [x] If starting point is an odd number counts in intervals of 5
+2.  [x] If the starting point is an odd number it counts in intervals of 5
-3.  [x] If starting point is an even number counts in intervals of 10
+3.  [x] If the starting point is an even number it counts in intervals of 10
-4.  [x] It's able to execute the counter immediatly after providing the starting point
+4.  [x] It's able to execute the counter immediately after providing the starting point
 5.  [ ] It's able to execute the counter at a later point in the flow

 AH! we're missing one requirement, we almost got it, let's try and check that last element of our list: